 The stripboard layout I made from this schematic (further down the article) is verified and the placing of the buffer stages follows the numbering on the schematic drawing.
-For the Octaves control I recommend you use a 100K potmeter with a center detent.
-You know the ones they use for balance control on amplifiers with a little click you can feel when you reach the center point.
-This is very useful to easily re-tune the VCO after you've been using the Octaves control knob.
-Use a normal 100K potmeter for the Frequency Fine control though, not one with a center detent because you need accuracy around the center settings.
+For the Octaves control I used to recommend you use a 100K potmeter with a center detent, but I think after due consideration that it's better overall to

 I put in a 47K resistor for R21 which is the pull down resistor for the squarewave output.
 It originally was a 10K resistor in the Digisound-80 circuit, because the CEM3340 chip was used, and that will work fine too.
 (Use 10K if you're using a CEM chip) It's stated in the datasheet for the AS3340 that it needs to be 51K but in practice it doesn't matter at all, so I use 47K.
 For the current limiting resistor (R23) I put in a 1K.
 This is necessary because we will connect it to negative 15 Volt.
 It says to use a 910 Ohm in the schematics but I always play it safe and use a 1K resistor.
 Use a good quality polystyrene or polyester or silver mica type capacitor for C7 (1nF).
-This is the frequency determining capacitor and must be stable with temperature changes.
+This is the frequency determining capacitor (a.k.a. timing cap) and must be stable with temperature changes.
 So do not use a ceramic capacitor for C7.
 When soldering in a polystyrene capacitor, make sure you don't heat it up too much!
 These types of capacitors can change their value if they get too hot from soldering and when they cool down the value will stay changed.
 But don't worry, with normal soldering they will be fine and I never had problems with them myself.
 Some polystyrene capacitors have a black line on one side.
 This indicates the leg that is connected to the outer layer of aluminium that makes up the capacitor.
-This pin should be connected to ground, that way it will act as shielding against hum.
+This leg should be connected to the lowest voltage potential (usually ground), that way it will act as shielding against hum.
 If it doesn't have a stripe, just put it in anyway you want.
 It'll work fine.

 Running this VCO on a dual 12V powersupply: